AlanLynn/hammock/README.md

 ## Building

+Hammock is built using [Base16](https://github.com/chriskempson/base16).

-Get the templates for your desired editor(s) from https://github.com/chriskempson/base16#template-repositories
+1. Get the templates for your desired editor(s) from the [Base16 template repositories](https://github.com/chriskempson/base16#template-repositories).

-Set your directory structure up like this:
+2. Set your directory structure up like this:
 ```
 .
 ├──schemes